Six Years of Mesothelioma Immunotherapy: From First Approval to 2026

 Nivolumab blocks PD-1, a checkpoint receptor on T cells.
 Ipilimumab blocks CTLA-4, a different checkpoint.
 By releasing both brakes on the immune system, the combination allows T cells to recognize and attack mesothelioma cells more effectively.
 Chemotherapy was not given with the immunotherapy, marking a shift away from the decades-old pemetrexed backbone for patients who responded to the immune approach.

-Two additional trials reshaped the landscape in 2021.
+Two additional trials reshaped the landscape over this period.

-The CONFIRM trial tested single-agent nivolumab against placebo in patients whose mesothelioma had progressed after first-line treatment.
-Median overall survival was 10.2 months on nivolumab compared to 6.9 months on placebo, a meaningful improvement for a population with no standard second-line options.
+The CONFIRM trial, published in Lancet Oncology in October 2021, tested single-agent nivolumab against placebo in patients whose pleural mesothelioma had progressed after first-line treatment.
+Median overall survival was 10.2 months on nivolumab compared to 6.9 months on placebo (HR 0.69), a meaningful improvement for a population with no standard second-line options.

-Extended follow-up data from CheckMate-743 showed that the immunotherapy benefit held over time.
+Extended follow-up from CheckMate-743 was published in Annals of Oncology in May 2022 (Peters et al., 2022).
 At three years, 23% of patients in the immunotherapy arm were alive compared to 15% on chemotherapy.
+Median follow-up at the time of that analysis was 43.1 months.

 2026: Five-Year Data and Mechanistic Insights

-In April 2026, a preclinical study in Scientific Reports (Nature) provided a biological explanation for why checkpoint therapy works differently in pleural and peritoneal mesothelioma.
-Researchers found that the peritoneal cavity creates an immune-suppressive microenvironment that resists single-agent checkpoint drugs.
+In February 2026, a preclinical study in Scientific Reports (Orozco Morales et al., 2026) provided a biological explanation for why checkpoint therapy works differently in pleural and peritoneal mesothelioma.
+Researchers reported that the peritoneal cavity creates an immune-suppressive microenvironment that resists single-agent checkpoint drugs in preclinical models.

-The finding helps explain why dual-mechanism approaches like BNT327, which targets both the checkpoint and the tumor blood supply, appear especially effective in peritoneal disease.
+The finding helps frame why dual-mechanism approaches like BNT327, which target both the checkpoint and the tumor blood supply, are being studied in peritoneal disease.

 What Has Not Changed